ligeiaofulthar/async-app/README.md

 ## Credits
 made by Yulia, project by udacity

-If you find bugs, write me an email office@yulia.graphics
+If you find bugs, write me an email to office@yulia.graphics